MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Experiments

 \subsubsection{Evaluation of the probabilistic autoencoder}

 In this section, the performance of PAE was evaluated.
-As shown in TABLE \ref{tab:pae}, the average performance over 32 real-world datasets of PAE with all five groups of \{$\alpha$, $\beta$\} was better than the general AE.
-The largest relative improvement of the average AUC was 29\% (0.851 vs. 0.791), comparing PAE ($\alpha=0.5$, $\beta=2$) and AE.
+As shown in TABLE \ref{tab:pae}, the average performance over 32 real-world datasets of PAE with all five values of $\alpha$ was better than the general AE.
+The largest relative improvement of the average AUROC was 29\% (0.851 vs. 0.791), comparing PAE ($\alpha=0.20$) and AE.
 Moreover, PAE significantly outperformed AE on some datasets, such as \textit{Annothyroid} (0.850 vs. 0.608), \textit{Glass} (0.980 vs. 0.804), \textit{Optdigits} (0.936 vs. 0.760), \textit{SpamBase} (0.847 vs. 0.565) and \textit{Wilt} (0.879 vs. 0.383), which showed its superiority for specific applications.

-The optimal values of $\alpha$ and $\beta$ were application-dependent.
-For example, on dataset \textit{ALOI}, \textit{Cardiotocography}, \textit{Wilt} and \textit{Wine}, the performance improved as $\alpha$ increased, which implied that the bias term was more critical in these applications.
-In contrast, for datasets on dataset \textit{Optdigits}, \textit{PenDigits}, \textit{Satellite} and \textit{Waveform}, the performance improved as $\beta$ increased, which implied that the uncertainty term was more critical in these applications.
-The logical deduction was that a suitable group of \{$\alpha$, $\beta$\} should be selected based on the specific application to achieve the best OD performance.
+The optimal value of $\alpha$ was application-dependent.
+For example, on dataset \textit{ALOI}, \textit{Cardiotocography}, \textit{Wilt} and \textit{Wine}, the performance improved as $\alpha$ increased, which implied that the reconstruction error or the negative effect of aleatoric uncertainty were more critical in these applications.
+In contrast, for datasets on dataset \textit{Optdigits}, \textit{PenDigits}, \textit{Satellite} and \textit{Waveform}, the performance improved as $\alpha$ decreased, which implied that the positive effect of aleatoric uncertainty was more critical in these applications.
+The logical deduction was that a suitable value of $\alpha$ should be selected based on the specific application to achieve the best OD performance.

-The experiments illustrated that the average performance of all the other groups was better than the group of \{$\alpha=1, \beta=1$\} (which was equivalent to PRE), which proved the importance of the adjustable parameters in APRE.
-In addition, the group of \{$\alpha=0.5, \beta=2$\} achieved the best performance on 13 datasets (41\%) and the best average AUC performance (0.851).
+The experiments illustrated that the average performance of all the other groups was better than the value of $\alpha=0.50$ (which was equivalent to NLL), which proved the importance of the adjustable parameters in WNLL.
+In addition, the value of $\alpha=0.20$ achieved the best performance on 13 datasets (41\%) and the best average AUROC performance (0.851).
 This clearly demonstrated that the uncertainty of AE was critical for OD, and even more important than the commonly used bias measurement in many applications.
 Insufficient emphasis had been placed on this variable, and significant change could be brought about by the discovery in this experiment.
-This finding has potential to facilitate the AE-based methods in OD applications.
+This finding has potential to facilitate all AE-based methods in OD applications.